Cadry's Kitchen

 Marinated lentils

-Marinated lentils in white bowl with salad in background.
+Marinated lentils in bowl with cilantro garnish.

 This marinated lentils recipe offers another good, substantive option that can be served with a salad or eaten on its own.